Biography

 Research Areas

 Professor Merriam has broad research interests in the fields of national security law and constitutional law, focusing especially on constitutional issues affecting military activities, service, service members, and veterans.
-He has published articles in the Penn State Law Review, Mississippi Law Journal, UCLA Women’s Law Journal, National Security Law Journal, Indiana Health Law Review, Air Force Reporter, and elsewhere.
-In 2020, Professor Merriam authored with Professor Douglas McKechnie of the United States Air Force Academy a new textbook: National Security Law (published by West Academic).
-Previously, with Professor Joshua Kastenberg of the University of New Mexico School of Law, Professor Merriam coauthored the book In a Time of Total War: The Federal Judiciary and the National Defense, 1940-1954, regarding the United States Supreme Court’s military law jurisprudence during World War II and the early years of the Cold War (published by Ashgate Press).
-In 2015, Dr. Merriam’s scholarship earned him Thomas P. Keenan, Jr. Award for the “most outstanding contribution to the development of international and military operations law” in the United States Air Force.
+He has published articles in the Oklahoma Law Review, Penn State (Dickinson) Law Review, Mississippi Law Journal, UCLA Women’s Law Journal, National Security Law Journal, Indiana Health Law Review, Air Force Reporter, and elsewhere.
+Professor Merriam has authored three books.
+In 2024, Professor Merriam co-authored (with lead author UCF Legal Studies Professor James Beckman) Crimes Against the State (Bloomsbury), detailing historical incidents of crimes against the United States, such as treason, sedition, espionage, and insurrection.
+Professor Merriam previously authored with Professor Douglas McKechnie of the United States Air Force Academy National Security Law (West Academic), the first undergraduate textbook on the subject.
+Earlier, with lead author Professor Joshua Kastenberg of the University of New Mexico School of Law, Professor Merriam coauthored the book In a Time of Total War: The Federal Judiciary and the National Defense, 1940-1954 (Ashgate), regarding the United States Supreme Court’s military law jurisprudence during World War II and the early years of the Cold War.
+In 2015, Dr. Merriam’s scholarship earned the Thomas P. Keenan, Jr. Award for the “most outstanding contribution to the development of international and military operations law” in the United States Air Force.